mcgettrm/url_shortening_service/misc/API_DOCUMENTATION.md

 Welcome to the URL Shortening Service API Documentation

 ## Encode
-Accepts a URL in its request body, encodes it and returns a shortened URL consisting of the site's base URL and a unique, 6 character query string that can then be decoded by the Decode method of this API.
+Accepts a URL in its request body, encodes it and returns a shortened URL consisting of the site's base URL and a unique, 6 character (by default) query string that can then be decoded by the Decode method of this API.

 **URL**: `/api/shortener/encode`